tranvanloc412/patching/documents/prepatch_workflow.md

 ## Overview

-This document describes the refactored 4-phase pre-patch workflow implementation that provides a comprehensive, automated approach to preparing CMS environments for patching operations.
-The workflow has been completely redesigned with clean architecture principles, async support, and improved maintainability.
+This document describes the simplified 3-phase pre-patch workflow implementation that provides a streamlined, automated approach to preparing CMS environments for patching operations.
+The workflow has been redesigned with clean architecture principles, async support, and reduced complexity for improved maintainability.

 ## Architecture